Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

-Fifth, the dimensionality of $\textbf{z}^{(i)}$ will be dicussed in Fig. \ref{fig:results-on-dz}.
-The accuracy and Fscore obtained by the RF classifier are low when the number of dimensions of $\textbf{z}^{(i)}$ is too small.
-For example, the RF classifier using 5-dimensional data representation of $\textbf{z}^{(i)}$ achieves 0.981 in terms of accuracy on the IDS2017 dataset compared to 0.990 when using 25-dimensional data.
-This is because the low-dimensional data representation may lead to losing information from the original input.
-Interestingly, when the dimensionality of $\textbf{z}^{(i)}$ is greater than that of the original input, the MIAEFS still keep high values of accuracy and Fscore.
-For example, for the 50-dimensional space of $\textbf{z}^{(i)}$, the accuracy of the RF classifier on the UNSW dataset is 0.765 which is slightly lower than 0.769 for 15-dimensional space (the dimensionality of the original input on the UNSW dataset is 42).
-For this case, the MIAEFS still keeps the diversity from multiple inputs by using multiple sub-encoders.
-After that, the feature selection layer can discard the redundant features.
-Therefore, the accuracy/Fscore of the RF classifier using features selected from the representation vector of MIAEFS has not been degraded.
+The dimensionality of $\textbf{z}^{(i)}$ is discussed in Fig. \ref{fig:results-on-dz}.
+The accuracy and F-score of the RF classifier are low when the dimensionality of $\textbf{z}^{(i)}$ are too small.
+For instance, the RF classifier using a 5-dimensional representation of $\textbf{z}^{(i)}$ achieves $0.981$ accuracy on the IDS2017 dataset compared to $0.990$ with a 25-dimensional representation.
+This lower accuracy is due to potential information loss in the low-dimensional representation.
+Interestingly, when the dimensionality of $\textbf{z}^{(i)}$ exceeds that of the original input, the MIAF maintains high accuracy and F-score.
+For example, in a 50-dimensional space of $\textbf{z}^{(i)}$, the RF classifier's accuracy on the UNSW dataset is $0.765$, slightly lower than $0.769$ for a 15-dimensional space (the original input dimensionality on the UNSW dataset is 42).
+In this case, MIAF preserves diversity from multiple inputs using several sub-encoders, allowing the feature selection layer to discard redundant features.
+Consequently, the accuracy/F-score of the RF classifier using features selected from the MIAF representation vector is not degraded.

-Finally, we mention the number of branches used for MIAEFS, as observed in Fig. \ref{fig:results-on-branches}.
-In general, the accuracy and Fscore obtained by the RF classifier by using features selected from data representation of $\textbf{z}^{(i)}$ are low when the number of branches is too small or too large.
-For example, the accuracy obtained by the RF classifier on the UNSW dataset when using three branches is 0.745, significantly lower than that of 15 and 35 branches, i.e., 0.769 and 0.756, respectively.
-The low number of branches may not assist the diversity of features from multiple inputs, whilst the large number of branches likely keeps the redundant features from sub-representation data of the sub-encoders of the MIAE/MIAEFS.
-Overall, the above results can explain the superior performance of MIAEFS over other methods.
-This is because MIAEFS can diversify features from multiple inputs, while its model can discard redundant features to facilitate classifiers.